j-sravya/music-recommendation-system/README.md

 ## Disclaimer

-This project is based on academic research and enhanced into a portfolio-grade AI recommendation system for educational and demonstration
+This project is based on academic research and enhanced into a portfolio-grade AI recommendation system for educational and demonstration purpose.